Local and Overseas Summer Programs

 * Remarks: For students who would like to claim financial support for these activities, the expense claims, accompanied by original receipts [and used air ticket(s) if reimbursement of airfare is requested], must be submitted to Department Office not more than 30 days after the end of the activity.
 Expenses claimed after this period will not be allowed.

-Our Department is soliciting applications from undergraduate students majoring or planning to major in Astronomy/Maths-Physics/Physics for the following undergraduate experiential learning activity for 2023.
-These activities will take place during the summer of 2023.
-Students who had already applied for the Local and Overseas Summer Programs for Undergraduate Students 2023 may also apply to these activities.
+Our Department is soliciting applications from undergraduate students majoring or planning to take Physics related majors for the following undergraduate experiential learning activity for 2024.
+These activities will take place during the summer of 2024.
+Students who had already applied for the Local and Overseas Summer Programs for Undergraduate Students 2024 may also apply to these activities.
 It should be noted though that the internship candidate need to receive prior approval from their internship supervisors before they can participate in these activities.

 (1) Summer School on Nuclear Physics at RIKEN, Japan